Gaussian Elimination in Symplectic and split orthogonal groups: Computing spinor norm for orthogonal groups

-\section{Computing Spinor Norm for orthogonal groups}
+\section{Computing spinor norm for orthogonal groups}

-In this section, we show how we can use Gaussian elimination to compute spinor norm for orthogonal groups.
+In this section, we show how we can use our Gaussian elimination algorithm to compute the spinor norm for orthogonal groups.
+Throughout this section we assume that the field $k$ is of odd characteristics.
 The classical way to define spinor norm is via Clifford algebras~\cite[Chapters 8 \& 9]{gr}.
 Spinor norm is a group homomorphism $\Theta\colon \text{O}(d,k)\rightarrow k^{\times}/{k^{\times}}^2$, restriction of which to $\text{SO}(d,k)$ gives $\Omega(d,k)$ as kernel.
 However, in practice, it is difficult to use that definition to compute the spinor norm.
 Wall~\cite{wa}, Zassenhaus~\cite{za} and Hahn~\cite{ha} developed a theory to compute the spinor norm.
 For our exposition, we follow~\cite[Chapter 11]{ta}.